frankdilo/FDStatusBarNotifierView/README.md

 To use it just drag and drop `FDStatusBarNotifierView.h` and `FDStatusBarNotifierView.m` in your project, import the `.h` file in your view controller implementation and use the code shown in the example above.

+## More

+- If you set the `shouldHideOnTap` property to `YES` when the user touch the message it will be hidden.
+- If the message you want to display doesn’t fit in the status bar it will be animated and scroll horizontally to display the full text.

 ## Optional delegate methods

 I've also created some handy *self-explanatory* delegate methods, if you need them.